mollybanks/A1-mollybanks/instructions.md

 1. Include your name. (you are the author of the report) [1 point]
 1. Include the date of your report.
 [1 point]

-#### 3.2 File Names and Directory Requirements [4 points]
+#### 3.2 Filenames and Directory Requirements [5 points]
 1. The name of the file containing your report should be ``README.md``.
 [1 point]
 1. The ``README.md`` file containing your report should be located in the root directory of the repository.
 [1 point]
 1. Create a new directory, named "a0-visualizations", within the "Images" directory.
 [1 point]
 1. Put both your primary and secondary visualizations into this directory.
-[1 point]
+[2 points]

-#### 3.3 Your Report: What to include [12 points]
+#### 3.3 Your Report: What to include?
+[13 points]

 First, your report should include a brief paragraph that summarizes what you did in your own words (about 100 words).
 In this paragraph you should name and link to both the **primary** and **secondary** data visualizations.
-[4 points]
+[5 points]

 Second, for the primary data visualization, your report should include a description - that is, what specifically does the data visualization show? (about 100 words) [1 point]

 Third, for the primary data visualization, write short responses after each of the headings, shown below. **Please note**: You should replace the `xxx (...)` with your own written response.

 ```
 **Who**: xxx (20 words or less [1 point])